ctfpilot/ctfp/README.md

 ### Network

-To visualize the network architecture of CTFp, the following diagrams provide an overview of both the cluster networking and challenge networking setups.
+The following diagrams provide an overview of CTFp's cluster and challenge networking setups

 #### Cluster networking